Abzazuet/Prerequisites-ATA/Phase-5/Week2/Notes.md

 - Makes problem more efficient
 - Easier to analyze

+## Selection Sort

+- Find the smallest item of the array, add it to another array and delete from the current array.

 ## Sort in place

 - Sort the input without generating a different array
 - Swap places with index
+- Reorders the input array

 ## Efficency